 - Water overflowing from a sink or bath.

 Can you help me if my property is outside of your area?

-Have a question that you can’t see in our list of FAQ’s for property damage repairs and home insurance claims?
-Just give IC Assist a call on 0800 4337 290.
+Need some guidance or have a question that’s not in our list of FAQ’s for property damage repairs and home insurance claims?
+Just call us on 0800 4337 290.